volodymyrhudyma/blog/content/blog/2020-12-19-boost-performance-with-react-memo.md

 React.memo(Component, customEqualityCheck);
 ```

-This function must return **true** if we do not want the component to render when certain criteria are met, **false** otherwise.
+This function must return **true** if we do not want the component to be rendered when certain criteria are met, **false** otherwise.

-**Important note:** According to the [React docs](https://reactjs.org/docs/react-api.html#reactmemo), this method only exists as a performance optimization**.** Do not rely on it to “prevent” a render, as this can lead to bugs.
+**Important note:** According to the [React docs](https://reactjs.org/docs/react-api.html#reactmemo), this method exists only as a performance optimization**.** Do not rely on it to “prevent” rendering, as this can lead to bugs.

 ## Avoid React.memo()

-Seeing all its benefits, we can assume that it is worth using for almost all components in our app and that's totally wrong assumption.
+Seeing all its benefits, we can assume that it is worth using for almost all components in our app, and that is a completely wrong assumption.

-Remember that everything comes with a cost, even **React.memo()**, which is associated with memory allocation.
+Remember that everything has a cost associated with it, including **React.memo()**, which is associated with memory allocation.

-Do not use it when:
+Do not use it if:

 * The component is usually rendered with different props
-* The component is not often rendered
+* The component is not rendered often
-* It does not bring any measurable performance gains (use Profiler to check that)
+* It does not provide a measurable performance gain (use Profiler to check this)

 ## Callback Functions

-Memoization can easily be broken by using the callback function in the wrong way.
+Memoization can be easily broken by using callback functions incorrectly.

 #### UserContainer component